Instruction to Authors

-Five categories of contributions are published in Archives of Polish Fisheries, the length of manuscripts including the tables, illustrations and references in standard manuscript pages should be no longer than:
+Five categories of contributions are published in Fisheries & Aquatic Life, the length of manuscripts including the tables, illustrations and references in standard manuscript pages should be no longer than:

 1. review papers 30 pages,